-- a) Fees will not be pro-rated to less than 1 month (i.e. if notice received September 2nd, there will be no refund for the month of September). - b) The date the request is received in writing by the KPMHA Registrar is the date from which the refund will be adjusted.
-Times actually on the ice will not be considered. - c) No refunds will be provided after November 1st (except for injury related circumstances). - d) Refunds due to injury after November 1st will be considered by the KPMHA Executive, provided the request is supported by a doctor's letter noting the date and extent of the injury.
-Refunds will then be pro-rated (less insurance costs) from the date of injury. - 1.9 Dual Rostering: Players rostered for more than one team (i.e. female) will be charged an additional fee; such fee to be determined by the Executive Committee. - 1.10 Registration to the Association will be accepted at any time, subject to KPMHA capping policy or applicable late fee.
-Registrations accepted after October 30 will be charged a pro-rated registration fee less \$50 to cover mutual aid and league fees.
-For example, if fees are \$350 and a player registers on November $10^{th}$ , the fee to charge would be \$300 (\$350 less \$50 mutual aid and league fees) times the number of months left to play divided by 6.
+- a) Fees will not be pro-rated to less than one (1) month (i.e. if notice received September 2nd, there will be no refund for the month of September). - b) The date the request is received in writing by the Registrar/Administrator Director is the date from which the refund will be adjusted.
+Times actually on the ice will not be considered. - c) All BC Hockey insurance fees will not be refunded. - d) No refunds will be provided after November 1st (except for injury related circumstances). - e) Refunds due to injury after November 1st will be considered by the Board of Directors, provided the request is supported by a doctor's letter noting the date and extent of the injury.
+Refunds will then be pro-rated (less insurance costs) from the date of injury. - 1.10 Dual Rostering: Players rostered for more than one team (i.e. female) will be charged an additional fee; such fee to be determined by the Board of Directors. - 1.11 Registration to the Association will be accepted at any time, subject to KPMHA capping policy or applicable late fee.
+Registrations accepted after October 30th will be charged a pro-rated registration fee less \$50 to cover mutual aid and league fees.
+For example, if fees are \$350 and a player registers on November 10th, the fee to charge would be \$300 (\$350 less \$50 mutual aid and league fees) times the number of months left to play divided by six (6).
 In this example the fee would be \$50 plus \$300x5/6 = \$300.
-Registrations received in December would be charged \$250, and so on. - 1.11 The following documents are required for registration: - a) Completed registration form; - b) Copy of the player's birth certificate; - c) Applicable registration fees; - d) Declaration of Residence for those transferring from another association, including proof of residence (e.g. telephone or hydro bill in parents' name, copy of parent's driver's license showing new address, etc); and, - e) No player is permitted onto the ice until the Registrar has given such approval. - 1.12 All players must register in a division based upon their age.
-Any player wishing to play in a higher or lower division must apply in writing to the KPMHA President, with reasons supporting the request.
-The KPMHA Executive will approve or deny the request.
-VIAHA must also approve all underage/overage exemptions, from atom age and up.
+Registrations received in December would be charged \$250, and so on. - 1.12 The following documents are required for registration: - a) Completed online registration; - b) Copy of the player's birth certificate (new players only); - c) Applicable registration fees;

+- d) Declaration of Residence for new players and for those transferring from another association, including proof of residence (e.g. telephone or hydro bill in parents' name, copy of parent's driver's license showing new address, etc.); and, - e) Parents Respect in Sport (RIS) Certificate: For new players, parents must complete the RIS prior to registration.

+No player is permitted onto the ice until the Registrar Director has given such approval.